Joseon Army: Joseon–Jurchen border conflicts

 Like Goryeo, Joseon made the Jurchens in the area around Hamhung on the northeastern Korean peninsula submit as vassals.
 The Joseon Koreans tried to deal with the military threat posed by the Jurchens by using both forceful means and incentives and by launching military attacks.
 At the same time, they tried to appease them with titles and degrees, traded with them and sought to acculturate them by having Korean women marry Jurchens and integrating them into Korean culture.
 Despite these measures, fighting continued between the Jurchen and the Koreans.
 The Ming Yongle Emperor was determined to wrest the Jurchens out of Korean influence and have China dominate them instead.
 Korea tried to persuade Jurchen leader Mentemu (Möngke Temür) to reject the Ming overtures, but were unsuccessful since Möngke Temür folded and submitted to the Ming.
 In 1433, Sejong sent Kim Chongsŏ, a prominent general, north to destroy the Jurchens.
 Kim's military campaign engaged the Jurchen clans such as the Odoli, Maolian and Udige capturing several castles, taking control of Hamgyong and continued pushing north expanding Korean territory to the Songhua River.
 He then established 4 counties, 6 garrisons, and several border forts in the region to safeguard the people from the Jurchens shaping the modern borders of Korea around 1450.

 Oei Invasion

-A chulgipajeokdo of Eo Yu-so climbing the coastal cliff and defeating Yi Si-ae’s army.

 In 1419, King Sejong sent Yi Chongmu to raid the Japanese on Tsushima Island in the Oei Invasion as a response to Japanese Wokou raids on Korean coastal cities.
 Yi took 227 Korean ships and approximately 17,000 soldiers, landed, attacked, and plundered Japanese pirate settlements on Tsushima Island.
 The So clan, the ruling family of Tsushima, requested negotiations.
 In the diplomatic exchanges that followed, Korea permitted the So clan to continue trade with Korean coastal harbors under the condition that the clan suppresses the activities of Japanese pirates.